 pencil cholla Cactaceae Cylindropuntia

-Leaf: Reduced to a spine covered in a tan sheath, arranged in obvious areoles with up to 4 stiff spines per areole, usually with one long spine to 2 inches that points down.
+Leaf: Reduced to a spine covered in a tan sheath, arranged in obvious areoles with up to 4 long stiff spines per areole.

-Flower: Yellow-green to reddish, 1 1/2 inch, displayed at the joint tips, early summer.
+Flower: Yellow-green to yellow, 1 1/2 inch, displayed at the joint tips, appearing in spring.

-Fruit: Barrel-shaped or pear-shaped, initially fleshy, green and red, turning yellow-brown, to 1 1/2 inch, with spines, persisting.
+Fruit: Barrel-shaped or pear-shaped, initially fleshy, green and red, turning yellow-brown, to 2 inches, lacking spines, persisting.